This was opened on 1st February 2010, six years after the route was blocked by Ampersand (now called CEG) with fences and barriers.

 But a question mark remains over future access to the beach because if a wall and promenade are built (and so far there are no plans to be viewed) the Right of Way will end at the wall (marked on offiical footpath maps as Point 14) and once again access to the foreshore will be at the whim of the developer.
 For locals remember that in 2004 a line of rock armour and shuttering was built without a shred of planning permission which blocked access to the beach except by a permissive path from steps down the cliff face from the top car park.

-Finally after a comprehensive examination of the issues the Council's Countryside Access team recommended approving the extension - and on 28th January 2013 the panel voted for it unanimously.
+Finally after a comprehensive examination of the issues the Council's Countryside Access team recommended approving the extension - and on 28th January 2013 councillors on the footpaths panel voted for it unanimously.

-CEG as the landowner has now (May 2013) exercised its right to appeal, even though the Council officers examined every possible avenue in order to prevent this, so it might end up being decided at Planning Inspectorate level.
+CEG as the landowner (May 2013) exercised its right to appeal, even though the Council officers examined every possible avenue in order to prevent this.

 BEACHES USED BY GENERATIONS OF FAMILIES